cloudControl/documentation/Platform Documentation.md

 ### Vertical Scaling

 In addition to controlling the number of containers you can also specify the memory size of a container.
 Container sizes are specified using the --memory parameter, being possible to choose from 128MB to 1024MB.
-To determine the optimal --memory value for your deployment you can use the New Relic Add-on to analyze the memory consumption of your app.

-### Choosing Optimal Settings

-You can use the [Blitz.io] and [New Relic Add-ons] to run synthetic load tests against your deployments and analyze how well they perform with the current --containers and --memory settings under expected load to determine the optimal scaling settings and adjust accordingly.
-We have a [tutorial] that explains this in more detail.

 ## Performance